reddustbuchi/ee.ylss/README.md

 ```
 * Only the first 5 valid intervals specified in the ini-file will be downloaded
 * Maximum interval length is limited to 15 minutes
-* Video is downloaded with the highest possible quality
+* Video is downloaded with the HD quality (if possible)
 * 168 past hours of live stream are usually available, regardless of how much is available in the web version in browser (12 hours, 4 or zero).
 Also, sometimes video available between 168 and 169 hours ago, but at a very low download speed.
 * The live stream interruptions can lead to a shift in the estimated time.